Frequently Asked Questions

 Not all hard disk support all such S.M.A.R.T. parameters, but here is the list of most significant values:

 These are the most important values.
-Some others indicate statistical informations but some may be used for prediction of the hard disk status (for example, increasing hard disk spin up time or spin retry count may indicate problems as the hard disk can't start easily).
+Some others indicate statistical information but some may be used for prediction of the hard disk status (for example, increasing hard disk spin up time or spin retry count may indicate problems as the hard disk can't start easily).
+For the complete list of parameters, please see the help.

 How Hard Disk Sentinel warns me in case of a problem?

 Without any special setting, the tray icon immediately reflects the problem by flashing a red X icon.
 Hard Disk Sentinel displays a tray icon bubble with the error and the hard disk.
+Optionally it is possible configure e-mail and/or network message alerts, sound warnings and the software can turn off the computer to prevent further degradation.
+The Professional version can also execute any external application or start a (backup) operation immediately, for example to backup data immediately from the failing drive to another.

 The drive icons displayed in any application (for example, Windows Explorer) reflect the disk health status and free space of the drive.

+If the small status window is visible, the error of the problematic hard disk is displayed there.
 You can check the details by inspecting the details and the full S.M.A.R.T. information table for the hard disk.
 The error is also logged into the log of the hard disk.

 Bubble over the system tray icon showing the problem